-As expected, training with $m_{pos}>0$ yielded landmarks with lower spatial matching errors as compared to DCNN-Match Hinge+CE (Fig. \ref{fig:spatial matching errors}).
-Specifically, DCNN-Match Hinge0.2+CE predicted more than 90\% landmark correspondences with spatial matching errors of less than 1 voxel, which is equivalent to 2 mm (image resolution).
-This finding demonstrates the reliability of the automatic landmark correspondences predicted by the DCNN-Match variant for use in clinical applications.
+As expected, training with $m_{pos}>0$ yielded landmarks with lower spatial matching errors as compared to DCNN-Match Hinge+CE (Figure \ref{fig:spatial matching errors}).
+Specifically for DCNN-Match Hinge0.2+CE, more than 90\% of the predicted landmark correspondences had spatial matching errors of less than 1 voxel, which is equivalent to 2 mm (image resolution).
+This finding indicates the potential of the automatic landmark correspondences predicted by the DCNN-Match variant for use in clinical applications.